Pepper Steiger: Development

 Before appearing on-screen Pepper was described as a "neurotic hypochondriac" Pepper has been portrayed as sometimes being a little kooky and clumsy.
 One of her characteristics shown regularly on-screen is her constant sneezing when she is nervous.
 The sneezing trait was already implemented to the character before Whelan was cast in the role.
 During an interview Whelan described Pepper's persona in depth, stating: "She's very similar to your early Goldie Hawn, who I love". further adding: "She's blonde, everyone thinks she a bimbo, but she's not.
 She's full of life and full of energy.
 She's one of those people who says way too much too soon.
 Then realises and thinks, 'S..., I shouldn't have said that'."

-In early 2007, Neighbours featured a same-sex kiss between Pepper and Rosie.
+In early 2007, Neighbours featured a same-sex kiss between Pepper and Rosetta.
 Whelan explained that Pepper and Rosie were both going through a tough time, and the kiss developed in the heat of the moment.
 The kiss was witnessed by Ringo Brown (Sam Clark) and he assumed that Pepper and Rosie had become a couple.
 However, Ringo did not hear them admit that the kiss was a mistake, so he went around telling everyone what he had seen.
 When Frazer heard about the kiss, he took it to mean that Rosie what not interested in him and Pepper tried to set him straight.
 Thing got out of hand when Rosie started questioning whether she was gay and Whelan commented, "Pepper's thinking, 'You must be kidding!'"
 Whelan found the kissing scene fun to film, but added that she was not sure about Pepper's motivation, saying "She had a big problem with her mum, Chris, turning out to be gay, but then she goes and kisses Rosie.
 Something just doesn't add up!"
 Richard Clune from The Daily Telegraph observed that the kiss "failed to spark audience interest" and mostly went unnoticed along with a number of would be controversial plots.